CUH Logo

 CB22 3HU

-Free parking at front of practice.
-Reception staff will direct you to the waiting area for teledermatology, located on the first floor.
+Car parking at front of practice.
+Once inside the practice, reception staff will direct you to the waiting area for Teledermatology, located on the 1st floor.

 Contacts / Further information